Get involved

 If you're updating API endpoint documentation:

-.yamlor.json)Edit them using Stoplight Studio for the best experience, or manually in an IDE of choice
+.yamlor.json(if applicable)Edit them in an IDE of choice

 Test your changes for validity if possible (try out requests)